mrfleming/csc436_hw5/README.md

 # Homework 5 -- ChatApp -- CSC 436: Web Applications

+* Add a Login Component with Email Login and Google Login (which I thought I had to do...)
+* Add an Authguard which blocks unauthorized users from navigating to the chat component.
+* Chat show and hide feature enabled, click on the component in the bottom right corner.
+* **Extra Credit** There is a logout button up top, which calls the service and logs you out of the app.
+You cannot see the chat unless you log back in.

 The goal of this homework assignment is to extend the capabilites of the app from ngBook's ChatApp.
-I am using ngBook8.
-The code is from an earlier version so there are sercurity vulnerabilities that the book writers have not patched in later additions of the book.
+The code is from an earlier version (ngBook2 now on ngBook8) so there are sercurity vulnerabilities that the book writers have not patched in later additions of the book.
+There were many problems with dependencies and I had to reserach how to update them without breaking the old project.

-* Add a Login Component
-* Add an Authguard which blocks unauthorized users from navigating to the chat component.
-* Add firebase authentification
+## Route Details

+* **/**           --> redirects you to the /login route
+* **/login**     --> enter email and password **or** click the Google Signin button to use that account
+* **/userlogin**  --> This is an intermediate page to enter with your Google Account.
+* **/home**       --> This is where the chat app is rendered.
+Blocked by the EmailGuard and the AuthGuard

 ## Implementation Details
 * The main route defaults to the login route which renders the login component.
-* When the user login fails / isunsuccessful, the chat component route is guarded from unauthorized users.
+* When the user login fails / isunsuccessful, the chat component route is guarded from unauthorized users using the EmailService and the AuthService.
-* When the user would like to chat they click on an icon fixed to the bottom right corner.
-* When the user is done chatting they can click the fixed icon to toggle or hide the display of the chat component.
+* If you login with your email address, the app communicates to Firebase with EmailService and EmailGuard.
+* If you login with your google account, the app communicates to Firebase with AuthService and AuthGuard.
+* I also made a 404 page if you type in routes that are not one of the four routes above.
+* For some of the forms I used a static ng-template to render different views.

 <p align="center">